-All students on the post primary transport scheme should be asked to wear face coverings unless there is a good reason not to do so.
+All students on the post primary transport scheme should be asked to wear face mask unless there is a good reason not to do so.

-Cloth face coverings should not be worn by any of the following groups:
+Face masks should not be worn by any of the following groups:

-- Any person with difficulty breathing - Any person who is unconscious or incapacitated - Any person who is unable to remove the face-covering without assistance - Any person who has special needs and who may feel upset or very uncomfortable wearing the face covering, for example persons with intellectual or developmental disabilities, mental health conditions, sensory concerns or tactile sensitivity.
+- Any person with difficulty breathing - Any person who is unconscious or incapacitated - Any person who is unable to remove the face-covering without assistance - Any person who has special needs and who may feel upset or very uncomfortable wearing the face mask, for example persons with intellectual or developmental disabilities, mental health conditions, sensory concerns or tactile sensitivity.